nal-epfl/castan/README.md

 We have prepared a simple [install script](install.sh) that prepares all of CASTAN's build dependencies and builds CASTAN itself.
 It is difficult to make such scripts in a general way that works for all user environments so the script is kept simple to make it easy to edit as needed for the user's specific circumstances.
-The script currently assumes and has been tested on a fresh Ubuntu 16.04 installation.
+The script currently assumes and has been tested on a fresh Ubuntu Server 16.04 installation.
 Simply clone the CASTAN repo and run the script to have a working environment:

     $ git clone https://github.com/nal-epfl/castan.git
     $ ./castan/install.sh

+The script sets up environment variables from .bashrc so it is a good idea to close and reopen the terminal after running it.

 We have also prepared a [Dockerfile](Dockerfile) that copies the locally cloned CASTAN repo into a fresh Ubuntu 16.04 container and runs the install script to create a working environment within a container: